U.S. Route 1 in Massachusetts: History

 US 1 in Massachusetts was constructed in sections throughout the 1930s partly by widening existing roads and also by constructing new right of ways to bypass more congested areas.
 Originally, most of the highway was two or three lanes in each direction, with numerous widening and improvements made over the years.

-Turnpike era

 Most of US 1 consists of two former turnpike roads—the Norfolk and Bristol Turnpike and the Newburyport Turnpike.
 The older roads that these turnpikes were meant to bypass are now mostly Route 1A.